Mapped: Where in Poland were Russian drones shot down?

 Polish air defences shot down at least three drones, marking the first time a Nato member has directly engaged Russia since the beginning of its war in Ukraine.

-Mr Tusk has called for an emergency meeting of the Nato council as he announced that there had been 19 incursions by drones and drone-like objects into Polish airspace overnight.
+Mr Tusk has called for an emergency Nato meeting as he announced that there had been 19 incursions by drones and drone-like objects into Polish airspace overnight.

 Click here to follow our liveblog on the Ukraine war.